MohanraajiGridDynamics/Internship_Learning_Module/Introduction_To_Tools/GIT_Fundamentals/Basic_Git_Commands/gitCommands.md

 git checkout main      # Switch to the main branch git merge feature      # Merge the "feature" branch into main
 ````

-10. git remote
+**10. git remote**

 Explanation: Manages remote repositories.
 You can add, view, or remove remote repositories.

 Usage: